arnavgautam/TreeHacks2015/HOLs/HOL-WebServiceAndIdentity/HOL.md

 </system.serviceModel>
 	````

 	>**Note:** The main reason for which we need a custom binding is that we want to set the attribute **requireSecurityContextCancellation** of the **\<security>** element to false hence moving to cookie mode.
-This will allow you, later in the lab, to take control of the session token and accommodate its processing to the load balanced environment of Windows Azure.
+This will allow you, later in the lab, to take control of the session token and accommodate its processing to the load balanced environment of Microsoft Azure.

 1. Add the **behaviorConfiguration** attribute to the **service** named **RelyingParty.WeatherService**.